-Kristine: WHA WHA?
-Over WHAT?
+Kristine: Over what?
 I’m on Helen’s side, immediately.

 Kristine: I would so do that if I won an Oscar.
-I would call out EVERY FUCKING ONE WHO EVER WRONGED ME!
-EVER!!
-Instead of a thank you speech I would read the audience my ENEMY LIST!
+I would call out everyone would have ever wronged me.
+Instead of a thank you speech I would read the audience my enemy list.
 I would unfurl the scroll across the stage and say, “Let us begin at the beginning.”